Explaining the Many References in the Movie 'mother!'

 Eliza: After two viewings, though, I'm struggling to keep the metaphors straight.
 Is Jennifer Lawrence the Virgin Mary, or Mother Earth, or just a girl standing in front of a boy asking him not to be a monstrous piece of sh-t to her all the time?

-Eliana: Yes and yes.
+Eliana: Yes and yes and yes.
 And also a muse.
 I cannot shake the feeling that, intentionally or not, this movie is all about the casualties of fame culture.
 Lawrence has been picked apart for years, and is literally picked apart in this movie.
 And Aronofsky is both the writer and her real-life beau...

 Eliza: Perhaps a deep, deep, deep dive will allow us to rest easier at night?